loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md

 ![questionnaire](pro_campaign_integration/image3.png)

-## Send your data to ProCampaign
+## 5. Transfer your data to ProCampaign

-- As mentioned above, some transactions in LoyJoy send data to ProCampaign automatically based the mappings in settings > integration
+1. As mentioned above, some transactions in LoyJoy send data to ProCampaign automatically based the mappings in settings > integration
-- Additionally, you can trigger to send data to a ProCampaign transaction with the "ProCampaign" building brick
+2. Additionally, you can trigger to send data to a ProCampaign transaction with the "ProCampaign" building brick

 ![procampaign](pro_campaign_integration/image5.png)

 ## List of default variables in LoyJoy

-The following customer data fields (or variables) are *always* accessible:
+The following customer data fields (called variables in LoyJoy) are *always* available in LoyJoy:

 - customer_country
 - customer_email